ApplebaumIan/mermaidjs-grading-assistant/README.md

    ```
 3. Clone the repository to your local machine.
 4. Open a terminal and navigate to the cloned repository.
-5. Run the provided command with your CSV file and the row number containing the MermaidJS UML diagrams.
+5. Run the provided command with your CSV file and the column numbers containing the MermaidJS UML diagrams.
 6. Check the `mermaid_diagrams` directory for the generated markdown files.
 7. Use a Markdown viewer that supports MermaidJS to view the rendered diagrams.